• Skip to primary navigation

 Instructions

-• Stir in brown sugar and salt, continue to simmer during the next steps.
+- Stir in brown sugar and salt, continue to simmer for another 10 minutes.1 tbsp brown sugar, ½ tsp (½ tsp) salt

-• Add curry leaves and mustard seeds to the coconut oil.
+- In the meantime, fry the whole spices: Melt the coconut oil in a small saucepan (or tiny skillet for frying spices if you happen to have one) on medium-high heat.
+Add curry leaves and mustard seeds to the coconut oil.
 Fry them until the mustard seeds start to pop.
-Don't burn the spices by cooking them for too long or too hot!
+Watch out to not burn the spices by cooking them for too long or too hot!2 tbsp coconut oil, 1 tbsp black mustard seeds, 20 dried curry leaves

-• Add the pinch of asafoetida to the frying spices, gently sway the pan to disperse it.
+- Add the pinch of asafoetida to the frying spices, and gently sway the pan to disperse it.
 Swiftly pour the whole contents of the small pan into the simmering lentils and stir to combine.
-It is normal that there is a loud sizzle as the hot fat is added to the lentils.
+The hot oil might sizzle loudly when added to the lentils, which is completely normal.1 pinch asafoetida

-• Stir in the juice of one lime.
-Briefly, bring to boil one last time for a minute and remove from heat.
+- Juice the limes, add the juice to the lentils and stir it in.
+Briefly, bring to boil one last time for a minute and remove from heat.1 (30 ml) lime

 Serve

-• Sprinkle with fresh coriander and serve with rice, naan bread or papa dums.
+- Sprinkle with fresh coriander and serve with rice, naan bread or popadoms.1 tbsp fresh coriander

 Notes